John Hunter Hospital: Solar array

 In late 2021, a solar installation said to be the largest on any hospital in the world, was switched on at the John Hunter Hospital.
 It contains more than 5,000 solar panels, covers 12,000 square metres, and generates 3.24 gigawatt-hours per year.

+Controversies

+"Clinical Marshmallow" Incident

+In January 2025, a hospital administrator accidentally sent an email to all junior doctors employed at the hospital calling them a "workforce of clinical marshmellows [sic]", after doctors questioned the decision to roster them for 10 night shifts in a row.